 I had one edge that was a little too long and wrapped onto my base:

 To clean up the edge, simply use an exacto-knife to cut the extra away along the seam and throw it away!

 Of course, like any low-cost, DIY knock-off, this lamp has some imperfections.
 But I do think it looks rather lovely, don’t you?

-And for less than 10% of the cost of the one from West Elm – yes, please! 😉
+And for less than 10% of the cost of the one from the designer store – yes, please! 😉

 Don’t forget to check out these other fun DIY knock-offs from my friends too: